Step One - Filing Prospective Petition

 Step Eight - Signature Submission

-Petitioners must submit their petitions with the required number of signatures (listed in Appendix D of the City Initiative Petition Information Packet) no less than four months before the election date specified on the petition.
+Petitioners must submit their petitions with the required number of signatures no less than four (4) months before the election date specified on the petition.
 Failure to meet this deadline will render the petition void.

-Once the chief petitioners have collected at least the required number of signatures, they may submit the signature sheets to the City Elections Officer.
-Signature submissions for City petitions must include a completed form SEL 339 indicating how many signatures are being submitted and signed by all current chief petitioners.
+Once the chief petitioners have collected at least 100% of the required number of signatures, they may submit the signature sheets to the City Elections Officer.
+Signature sheets will not be accepted from circulators, agents, circulator companies or any other entity.

 If signatures are submitted and signature verification shows that the petition did not qualify, the chief petitioners may submit additional signatures for verification, as long as the additional signatures are submitted prior to the signature deadline (4 months before the intended election date)

-Before submitting the signature sheets for verification, the chief petitioners must:
+To submit signature sheets for verification, the chief petitioners must organize the petition in the following manner:

 - Sort signature sheets into separate stacks by county; and